-This year, Ricardo started kindergarten.
+When Ricardo started kindergarten.
 His mom thought it would be difficult for him because he loves sleeping in, but instead he’s excited to wake up early to go to school.
-His teacher Miss Yaneth says she notices remarkable development skills among children who have attended Save the Children parenting circles.
+His teacher Miss Yaneth says she notices remarkable development skills among children who have attended Save the Children Parenting Circles.

 “[When these children start school] they already know their colors, can identify letters and numbers, know how to properly hold a pencil and are more organized, responsible and outgoing,” Miss Yaneth says.